Strydir/WordMaker/README.md

 Once in VR with your new Words, you can resize or reposition them by grabbing the first character and using the ingame thumbpad buttons.
 If VRToolbox is NOT running, you can write directly to the Session Room so that your Words will be there the next time that you enter VRToolbox.

+I've added a rudimentary Glossary text file called 'RudimentaryGlossary' to help explain what the values are and what they do, but you'll need to experiment.
+Don't forget to upload some screen shots of what you do!

 Notes and limitations: